robertxa/Th-Config-Xav/README.rst

 11. layout scalebar_vert: vertical scale bar definition

+12. layout scalebar_vert-halama: other vertical scale bar definition

-12. header_coupe_vert-auto: Redefine the header for the extended view, with vertical scale bar situated to the right of the header
+13. header_coupe_vert-auto: Redefine the header for the extended view, with vertical scale bar situated to the right of the header

-13. header_coupe_vert-to-place: Redefine the header for the extended view, with vertical scale bar that needs to be placed within the layout in the thconfig file
+14. header_coupe_vert-to-place: Redefine the header for the extended view, with vertical scale bar that needs to be placed within the layout in the thconfig file

-14. layout test: to test new configurations if needed!
+15. layout test: to test new configurations if needed!

 New symbols definitions (en)
 ----------------------------